High-level waste: Definitions

-Disposal
+Storage

 High-level radioactive waste is stored for 10 or 20 years in spent fuel pools, and then can be put in dry cask storage facilities.

 In 1997, in the 20 countries which account for most of the world's nuclear power generation, spent fuel storage capacity at the reactors was 148,000 tonnes, with 59% of this utilized.
 Away-from-reactor storage capacity was 78,000 tonnes, with 44% utilized.